silverbulletmd/silverbullet/docs/Space.md

 * [[Document]]

 # Who a space is for
 A space belongs to whoever runs the server it lives on.
 Often that is a single person — but nothing about a space assumes it.
-A space may just as well be held by a handful of people, each with their own account and [[Space Manager#Access|access level]], together with the scripts and agents writing to the same files.
+A space may just as well be held by a handful of people, each with their own account and [[Dashboard#Access|access level]], together with the scripts and agents writing to the same files.

 # Folder layout
 Every space in SilverBullet at the very least has an index page (by default named `index.md`) and a [[CONFIG]] page (named `CONFIG.md`).
 If you use [[Library]], you will likely have a `Library/` folder as well.